Conformalons: a new class of black hole mimickers

-As we will show in the next section, these objects have the same Hawking's temperature as a Schwarzschild black hole at infinity, but near the horizon their energy tends to zero, as evident from equation (\ref{freqblueshift}).
-Therefore, conformalons can easily solve the Trans-Planckian problem because of their geometrical conformal structure.
-Once again, it is simply classical geometry to solve an issue apparently traceable to quantum gravity effects.
+As we will show in the next section, these objects have zero Hawking's temperature for the rescaling (\ref{incomplete}) or {\em formally} negative temperature for the other rescalings.
+We say {\em formally} because at this sage we do not want get in the interpretation of the result that we think to be extremely interesting in connection with the thermodynamics of systems at negative absolute temperature \cite{NegativeTemperature}.
+Therefore, according to (\ref{freqblueshift}) geodetically complete conformalons can easily solve the Trans-Planckian problem.
+Once again, it is simply ``classical conformal geometry'' to solve an issue apparently traceable to quantum gravity effects.